mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

 title: Functional inheritance in Android
 ---

 I've spent the past few works working on what I decided to call [froid](https://github.com/mchav/froid), a library/framework for writing Android applications in Frege.
-Because I want the library to be usable to write entire Android applications with ease my method of developing the library has proceeded as follows:
+Because I want the library to be usable to write entire Android applications with ease, my method of developing the library has proceeded as follows:

 * pick a text/set of tutorials for writing Android applications.
 * read through the instruction and the code for the app